What comes to your mind when you hear the word “fall party”?

 Try a friendly game of football…

 … if your friends are up for an active afternoon!
 Organize into evenly matched groups and get competitive!
-For a mixed-gender group, try a friendly game of two-hand-touch or flag (instead of tackling).
+For a mixed-gender group, try a friendly game of two-hand-touch with flags (instead of tackling).

 Organize an autumn-themed scavenger hunt.